UsabilityEngineering/readerhub/README.md

 **Executive Summary**

 During this final phase we tested our prototype.
 Five people performed a series of tasks which allowed us to evaluate the ease of use of the prototype we developed.
-Furthemore, the participants were asked a few questions both to evaluate previous experience with similar apps and websites as well as opinions about the interactions with out own.
+Furthemore, the participants were asked a few questions both to evaluate previous experience with similar apps and websites, as well as opinions about the interactions with out own.
 There were both negative and positive findings:

 **Negative**